 Rather than make a full wreath, I decided to use paper covered floral wire for my camellia branches and wrap them together to make the arched garland for my door.
 You can find this wire at a craft supply store, and if they do not have the 18 inch pre-cut strips, then a roll of paper covered wire will work as well.
 Try to get at least 18 gage for the thickness.
 These moveable branches can also be used for table top decor for a dinner party or placed onto my hearth for some added color.
 I used two wires for each branch by twisting them together.
 Oh so versatile.

 At the end of the post you will find my step-by-step tutorial for these flowers.
 A huge thanks to paper-papers.com for hosting the printable template.
 You will find all of the metallic text weight papers I used today right there on their site as well.
 The template can print right onto the metallic paper so that it is easy to trim.
-If you have a cutting machine you can download the SVG file right here.
+If you have a cutting machine you can download the SVG file below.
 Enjoy! ~ Lia